-Tips for Easier Family Caregiving
+Tips to Ease Family Caregiving

 Caring for an aging, ill, or disabled family member creates a host of responsibilities, some familiar, some not so, while others are very difficult, depending on the circumstances.

 Always remember, you're not alone.
-This prevailing encouragement will help you through-out the journey.
+This prevailing encouragement will help you throughout the journey.

-Find Support and Encouragement from other Caregivers
+Find Support and Encouragement

 Support Groups help you see that your situation is not intolerable and that you're not alone in your feelings and experiences.
-Groups offer family caregivers a safe place to share get advice regarding information and emotional help.
+Groups offer family caregivers a safe place to get advice regarding information and emotional help.